 Connecting your laptop to your TV is actually very easy: all you need is the right cable, lead or streaming hardware and you'll be watching content from your laptop on your television in no time.
-We'll take you through how to connect your laptop to a TV.
+We'll take you through how to connect your laptop to a TV in this step-by-step guide which includes HDMI, wirelessly, VGA and other methods.
 See all Laptop tips and tutorials.

 You don't have to spend a small fortune to get all the features of the latest smart TVs.
 One cheap and easy way to get the internet on your TV is to connect it to your laptop.
 Doing this lets you stream catch-up TV from services such as BBC iPlayer, Sky Go and Netflix through your laptop onto your big TV screen, or even projector.

 • Connect a laptop to TV by plugging an HDMI cable from the back of the TV to the output on your laptop

 • You can alternatively use a VGA cable if your laptop or TV is too old to have an HDMI connection

 • Wireless solutions for connecting a laptop to TV include Chromecast and WD TV.

 What cables do I need to connect my laptop to a TV?